-1. Counter: Availability of Information and Communication to Guests
+1. Reception and Front Desk: Availability of Information & Communication to Guests

 Yes/No Comments

-Staff practicing physical distancing and
+Reception staff practicing physical distancing

-regular hand sanitising.
+and regular hand sanitising.

+Perspex barriers should be installed in the

+reception area with a height of at least 2m

+from the floor.

-Staff to wear masks and/or visors.
+Reception Staff wearing mask and/or visor

-Counter desk possesses the telephone
+Reception desk possesses the telephone

-numbers of the public health authorities,
+numbers of the health authorities, hospitals

-hospitals and medical centres, public and
+and medical centres, public and private

-private hospitals for use whenever there is
+hospitals for use whenever there is the

-the possibility that a guest may be ill.
+possibility that a guest may be ill.

 Contactless Payment Methods available.